KrYthReX/DIMHPA-Final-Report/README.md

-# Bioinformatics Final Report
+# CSCI474/574 Bioinformatics Final Report

 This repository contains the final report for our bioinformatics final group project.
+This was a class offered at [Western Washington University](https://www.wwu.edu/) in Fall 2024.

 ## Report
-You can view the detailed report here:[DIMPHA Final Report](DIMPHA%20Final%20Report.pdf).
+You can view the detailed report here: [DIMPHA Final Report](DIMPHA%20Final%20Report.pdf).

 ## Summary
 - **Objective**: ("Analyze 4 proteins and assess the hydrogen bond altercations induced by specific single and double amino acid insertions")